tursodatabase/libsql/autoconf/README.txt

 This package contains:

- * the SQLite library amalgamation (single file) source code distribution,
+ * the SQLite library amalgamation source code file: sqlite3.c
- * the shell.c file used to build the sqlite3 shell too, and
+ * the sqlite3.h and sqlite3ext.h header files that define the C-language interface to the sqlite3.c library file
- * the sqlite3.h and sqlite3ext.h header files required to link programs and sqlite extensions against the installed libary.
+ * the shell.c file used to build the sqlite3 command-line shell program
- * autoconf/automake installation infrastucture for building on POSIX compliant systems.
+ * autoconf/automake installation infrastucture for building on POSIX compliant systems
- * a Makefile.msc and sqlite3.rc for building with Microsoft Visual C++ on Windows.
+ * a Makefile.msc and sqlite3.rc for building with Microsoft Visual C++ on Windows

 SUMMARY OF HOW TO BUILD
 =======================